 With type 1 diabetes, the body starts attacking the pancreas until it stops functioning altogether.
 This means hormones to regulate blood sugar are not being released making the body unable to access a necessary form of energy.
 Because of this, people with Type 1 Diabetes need to act as their own pancreas by monitoring their blood sugars and eating or dosing themselves with insulin as needed.

 Signs you have Type 1 Diabetes per the Mayo Clinic Include:

 Diagnostic tests include:

+Another one of the autoimmune diseases linked to celiac disease is autoimmune hepatitis.
 Autoimmune hepatitis is increasingly prevalent in people with celiac.
 With some studies saying the increased risk is as high as 15%, others say it’s only around 6%.